neuracle/neuracle-eegfile-reader/README.md

 2. Add neuracle-eegfile-reader to EEGLAB subfolder, plugin folder.

-PS: To import Neuracle's EEG data in EEGLAB, you MUST select one or more data.\*.bdf and the evt.data file at the same time.
+PS: To import Neuracle's EEG data in EEGLAB, you MUST at the same time select one or more data.\*.bdf files and the evt.data file, or select a folder that contains those files.

 # Licence